giacomocavalieri/glam/tutorials/pretty_printing_glamorous_lists.md

 To understand the problem here we need to get into a bit more detail on how the pretty printing of documents works:

-- when the pretty printer has to display a `doc.from_string` it simply outputs the string passed to it as an argument leaving it unchanged
+- When the pretty printer has to display a `doc.from_string` it simply outputs the string passed to it as an argument leaving it unchanged
-- when the pretty printer has to display a list of documents joined with `doc.concat`, it formats each document one and joins them together without adding any whitespace or trying to split them to fit on a line
+- When the pretty printer has to display a list of documents joined with `doc.concat`, it formats each document one and joins them together without adding any whitespace or trying to split them to fit on a line